BurntSushi/rebar/TUTORIAL.md

 where the engine is said to be "`N` times slower than the fastest."

-The `rebar rank` command then averages the speedup ratios for every engine using geometric mean.
-In other words, this distills the performance of a single regex engine across many benchmarks down into a single number.
+The `rebar rank` command then averages the speedup ratios for every engine using the geometric mean.
+In other words, this distills the relative performance of a single regex engine across many benchmarks down into a single number.

 Naively, you can ask for a ranking of regex engines across all recorded results, and `rebar` will happily give it to you: